Pinterest VA Group Interview (Part II): How is Pinterest Management Different from Being a VA?

 Jessica: Prior to becoming a VA, I worked in market research for about 12 years.
 Although I liked the idea of the market research field, I never found the right job.
 I actually spent a good chunk of that time working on little online projects here and there — website design, SEO, blogging.
 I made a little money on and off but didn’t think I could turn those passions into a career.

-I stumbled onto Gina Horkey’s 30 Days or Less to Virtual Assistant Success course in late 2016 and was blown away by the idea that I could turn my passions for the online world into a legitimate work-at-home career.
+I stumbled onto Gina Horkey’s 30 Days or Less to Virtual Assistant Success course in late 2016 and was blown away by the idea that I could turn my passion for the online world into a legitimate work-at-home career.
 (Working from home was always a dream of mine.)

 Not too long after I started down the VA path, I heard about the Become a Pinterest VA TODAY! course.
 While waiting for the course to open again, I fell down the rabbit hole of Pinterest and ended up head over heels with the platform!
 As soon as the course opened up again, I quickly gained my first Pinterest VA client.
 With VA and PVA work, I was able to quit my job.